ansible/awx/docs/docsite/rst/userguide/workflows.rst

 .. _ug_workflows:

 Workflows
 ============

 .. index::
    single: workflows

 Workflows allow you to configure a sequence of disparate job templates (or workflow templates) that may or may not share inventory, playbooks, or permissions.
 However, workflows have ‘admin’ and ‘execute’ permissions, similar to job templates.
 A workflow accomplishes the task of tracking the full set of jobs that were part of the release process as a single unit.

 Job or workflow templates are linked together using a graph-like structure called nodes.
 These nodes can be jobs, project syncs, or inventory syncs.
 A template can be part of different workflows or used multiple times in the same workflow.
 A copy of the graph structure is saved to a workflow job when you launch the workflow.

 The example below shows a workflow that contains all three, as well as a workflow job template:

 .. image:: ../common/images/wf-node-all-scenarios-wf-in-wf.png
+   :alt: Workflow Node All Scenarios

 As the workflow runs, jobs are spawned from the node's linked template.
 Nodes linking to a job template which has prompt-driven fields (``job_type``, ``job_tags``, ``skip_tags``, ``limit``) can contain those fields, and will not be prompted on launch.
 Job templates with promptable credential and/or inventory, WITHOUT defaults, will not be available for inclusion in a workflow.

 Workflow scenarios and considerations
 ----------------------------------------